Date of Last Revision: March 30, 2017

 b.
 Acknowledgement that the promotion is in no way sponsored, endorsed or administered by, or associated with, Facebook.

 3. Promotions may be administered on Pages or within apps on Facebook.
-Personal Timelines must not be used to administer promotions (ex: “share on your Timeline to enter” or “share on your friend's Timeline to get additional entries” is not permitted).
+Personal Timelines and friend connections must not be used to administer promotions (ex: “share on your Timeline to enter” or “share on your friend's Timeline to get additional entries”, and "tag your friends in this post to enter" are not permitted).

 4. We will not assist you in the administration of your promotion, and you agree that if you use our service to administer your promotion, you do so at your own risk.